-Most people who start new businesses in the beginning use their own capital, take out loans, network with friends, family and people that they know.
-Many South Africans don’t really have access to either equity crowdfunding or friends and family networks to give them access to viable funding options.
+Most people who start new businesses in the beginning use their capital, take out loans, and network with friends, family and people that they know.
+Many South Africans don’t have access to either equity crowdfunding or friends and family networks to give them access to viable funding options.

-So it’s pretty much letting the ideas stand on its own feet and seeing what the crowd thinks and if it’s worthwhile to invest in.
+So it’s pretty much letting the ideas stand on their own feet and seeing what the crowd thinks and if it’s worthwhile to invest in.

 It’s going to be an interesting collection of people.
-We are definitely looking for people that have the ability to invest.
+We are looking for people who can invest.
 [We are] advising people in terms of affordability, so making sure that we’re responsible in that space and making sure that we also inform people about the risks involved.

 We also have projects for every man or woman.
 It [offers] the opportunity for everyday South Africans, across the board, to invest in businesses that they believe in.

-[Who is able to invest] is all dependent on the project and what projects are more applicable to a certain kind of investor.
+[Who can invest] is all dependent on the project and what projects are more applicable to a certain kind of investor.

 Q: Regulations around equity crowdfunding are still very murky, how are you navigating this?